frconor-ebook/meditations/_posts/2025-09-11-hearts-on-fire.md

 He didn\'t deny the title of "friend" to Judas himself at the very moment when the latter was handing Him over to His enemies.

 He asked Peter after the denials, "Do you love me?"
 (John 21:15-17).
 'Are you my friend?
 Can I rely on you?'
-And He gives him His Church: "feed my lambs...feed my sheep."
+And He gives him His Church: "Feed my lambs...feed my sheep."

 St. Josemaría says, "The risen Christ is our companion and friend.
 He is a companion whom we can see only in the shadows---but the fact that he is really there fills our whole life and makes us yearn to be with him forever" (J. Escrivá, *Christ Is Passing By*, Point 116).

 He who has partaken of our lives also wants to share in our burdens: "I will give you rest," He tells us (Matt.
 11:28).
 He\'s the same one who ardently wishes us to share in His glory for all eternity.

-Christ is the friend who never betrays.
-When we go to Him or speak to Him, He\'s always ready to receive us.
+Christ is the friend who never betrays, who, when we go to Him or speak to Him, He\'s always ready to receive us.
 He awaits us with a welcome that is always the same, even though there may have been forgetfulness or coldness on our part.
 He always helps, encourages, and consoles us.

 Friendship with Our Lord, which is born and grows through prayer and the worthy reception of the sacraments, helps us to understand better the significance of human friendship.